 Additionally, LaToya is an active member of Empowerment City Church where she serves as an Executive Administrator and Praise and Worship Leader.
 She is an active member of Eta Upsilon Sigma Chapter, Sigma Gamma Rho Sorority Inc. where she serves as Vice President.
 LaToya enjoys singing, writing music, shopping, and spending time with family.
 She has one son and spends most of her free time attending his extracurricular sporting events.

 Kate Templeton, Outreach Coordinator

-Kate is a recent graduate of The University of Georgia where she obtained her Master of Public Health degree.
+Kate is a 2022 graduate of The University of Georgia where she obtained her Master of Public Health degree.
+Her undergraduate degree, also from The University of Georgia, was a B.S. in Health Promotion and Behavior with minors in Spanish and Music (Voice).
 Kate is a Savannah native and is excited to be working with Tharros Place.